planttheidea/react-parm/README.md

 });
 ```

-All methods passed in `options` will be parmed with `createMethod`, and all other values will be assigned to the instance.

-There are two additional properties that are treated outside the context of assignment to the instance:
+The component will be parmed with `createRender`, all methods passed in `options` will be parmed with `createMethod`, and all other values will be assigned to the instance.
+There are also two additional properties that are treated outside the context of assignment to the instance:

 * `isPure` => should `PureComponent` be used to construct the underlying component class instead of `Component` (defaults to `false`)
 * `getInitialState` => if a method is passed, then it is parmed and used to derive the initial state instead of the static `state` property